Vans like the 2022 GMC Savana have cargo space that can be secured to keep valuables safe from the elements and theft. - Photo: General Motors

 “You wouldn’t dump a load of gravel in the back of a van — that’s a job for a truck.
 That open bed also lends itself to carrying things that might be challenging to put in a van, like lumber or landscaping equipment.
 If the job calls for a lot of off-road travel, a 4x4 truck is probably a better choice for frequent drives in the dirt,” he explained.

-Vans tend to be more functional for contractors not only because of the higher roofs available but also the interior workspace, according to Sowers.
-Urban environments where space is limited and a tight turning radius is more important also lend themselves to using a van.
+According to Sowers, vans tend to be more functional for contractors because of the higher roofs available and the interior workspace for contractors because of the higher ceilings open and the interior workspace.
+In addition, urban environments where space is limited and a tight turning radius is more important also lend themselves to using a van.

 Peper commented vans are typically better designed for transporting people as well.